Renovation Tips For Your Investment Property With Oliver Jackson

 During this time, Jackson decided to look into property investments and he shares with us when he started the process.

 It was about probably two years into it.
 You make pretty crazy money in construction.
-So I thought me and my wife, she wasn’t my wife then, she was my girlfriend actually, thought we needed to get into the property market soon.
+So I thought about me and my wife, she wasn’t my wife then; she was my girlfriend actually, though we needed to get into the property market soon.
 Because with my building background and she’s from the artistic side, so her interior design is incredible.
 So together we bought a place in Melbourne and fully gutted it, renovated it, pretty much did the whole thing ourselves apart from the electrical and plumbing.
 I’d work all day and then we’d renovate all night.
-We actually made a heap of money and we’ve still got that property today actually.
-So our plan was to actually stay there for the long haul.
+We actually made a heap of money and we’ve still got that property today, actually.
+So our plan was to stay there for the long haul.
 Then we found out we were having twins, so we needed to upgrade.
 So as we were going, we kind of just built the portfolio just for buying.
 We renovated every property we’ve had, built the equity up and used that to buy the next place.

 Jackson has always been driven to retire early and we find out where the inspiration came from.

-My mom just lives in a house that she bought and she still lives there and my dad, I think he’s the same.
+My mom just lives in a house that she bought, and she still lives there and my dad, I think he’s the same.
 I’m not sure if he actually has a property portfolio.
 I’ve always been driven to retire early.
 I like nice things.
-I like to have money and a good portfolio was the only way really for someone from middle-class Australia to make money.
+I like to have money, and a good portfolio was the only way really for someone from middle-class Australia to make money.
 To work, put that money into something that’s going to make you money and property, as you and most people in Australia know, is a good way to build wealth and my wife was on the same page.
 With our backgrounds, me in the construction industry and hers in the artistic industry, together we work really well.
 She designs, can walk straight into a place and just be like, this is what we have to do and then I can do the physical side of things.
-We just work really well together.
+We must work really well together.
 So we’re just going to keep doing it.